 Alison has built a career as an actor, singer, and dancer.
-She has performed in theatres across Canada (Elgin, Ed Mirvish, N.A.C.), TV shows (Designated Survivor, The Expanse), feature film (Downsizing), radio ads (Rogers, Union Gas) and countless TV commercials.
+She has performed in theatres across Canada (Elgin, Ed Mirvish, N.A.C.), TV shows (Designated Survivor, The Expanse), feature films (Downsizing, Big Gold Brick), radio ads (Rogers, Union Gas) , audiobook narration (Had It Coming: What's Fair in the Age of #MeToo?, by Robyn Doolittle), and countless TV commercials.

 After graduating with a B.P.H.E., B.Ed. and a B.A. in Geography from Queen’s University, she moved to Toronto to attend Randolph College for the Performing Arts.
 Her theatre training also included several stints in New York City and London.